Executive Leadership Team

 Until recently, Liz was a Director of the Personal Injury Education Foundation and has recently become a Director of the TAC’s Residential Independence (RIPL) Board.

-Bruce boasts 30 years with the TAC including 20 in senior leadership roles, implementing strategies which have significantly improved outcomes for transport accident clients.
+Bruce has over 30 years experience in the Social Insurance Sector including 20 years in senior leadership roles, implementing strategies which have significantly improved outcomes for transport accident clients.

-Bruce has also previously led various business units and has managed major projects involving organisation-wide culture change, service model transformation and long tail claims liability management.
+Bruce has also previously led business units in Common Law, RTW and disupute resolution, managing major projects involving organisation-wide culture change, service model transformation and long tail claims liability management.

-He holds a Master in Business Leadership from RMIT and is a graduate of Leadership Victoria's Williamson Community Leadership Program.
+He holds a Master in Business Leadership from RMIT with distinction and is a graduate of Leadership Victoria's Williamson Community Leadership Program.

-Bruce is also a Director on the Boards of the Personal Injury Education Foundation and the Institute for Safety, Compensation and Recovery Research.
+Bruce has also been a Director on a number of not for profit Boards including the Personal Injury Education Foundation and the Institute for Safety, Compensation and Recovery Research.